kevinhwang91/rnvimr/README.md

 Q: CheckHealth says RPC timeout.

 A: Install [Requirements](#Requirements) first, run ex command `:echo  $NVIM_LISTEN_ADDRESS` to confirm that the message output is in a format like this `/tmp/nvimIYj484/0`, Rnvimr needs this environment variable as the socket path.

+Q: How can I go back to the previous directory in Ranger after attaching a new file.

+A: Press `H` in Ranger, mean go back to the last history directory.

 ## License